-So you may ask, what’s all the hype about the Brooklyn Bridge?
+So you may ask, what’s all the hype about this bridge, anyhow?
 Spanning the East River between Brooklyn and Manhattan, the Brooklyn Bridge was the world’s first steel-wire suspension bridge.
 It was called “a daring act of engineering” by The New York Times in 1983, 100 years after it was finally completed (it took 14 years to build.)

 More than 150,000 people and 1,800 vehicles crossed the Brooklyn Bridge on the day it opened.
 At that time, the bridge was the only land passage between Brooklyn and Manhattan.
-Today, tens of thousands of people, vehicles, and bikes travel over the Brooklyn Bridge every single day.
+Today, tens of thousands of people, vehicles, and bikes travel over the bridge every single day.